F Investors Have Opportunity to Lead Ford Motor Company Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-16, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ford Motor Company ("Ford" or the "Company") (NYSE: F).
+LOS ANGELES, Aug.
+20, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ford Motor Company ("Ford" or the "Company") (NYSE: F).

 Class Period: April 27, 2022 – July 24, 2024